List of DC Comics characters: W: Van Wayne

+Vanderveer "Van" Wayne is a character appearing in American comic books published by DC Comics.

-Vanderveer "Van" Wayne is Bruce Wayne's rich and spoiled cousin.
-While visiting him, Van found the Robin costume in Alfred's laundry which Bruce claimed were his and Dick Grayson's masquerade costumes.
+Vanderveer Wayne is Bruce Wayne's rich and spoiled cousin who is an expert at fencing and gymnastics.
+While visiting Bruce, Van found the Robin costume in Alfred's laundry which Bruce claimed were his and Dick Grayson's masquerade costumes.
 He got himself into some trouble when he hired a con artist named Jumpy Regan to impersonate Batman, while he posed as Robin.
 He did all this with the intention of impressing Dick, but Van was not aware that they were the real Dynamic Duo.
 Van had to be rescued from Regan by Batman and Robin and even helped to apprehend Regan.
 In the aftermath of the situation, he learned a lesson in humility.

 Van Wayne in other media

 Van Wayne appears in Powerless, portrayed by Alan Tudyk.
-This version is the head of Wayne Security, a subsidiary of Wayne Enterprises in Charm City, who hates his job and seeks to move to Gotham City for a better position at the company.
+This version is the head of Wayne Security, a subsidiary of Wayne Enterprises in Charm City who hates his job and seeks to move to Gotham City for a better position at the company.
+Additionally, Wayne is the son of Vanderveer Wayne Sr., a member of Wayne Security's board of directors.